Dmytro-Posyliuzhnyi/math-learning-journal/Linear Algebra/Linear Algebra.md

 Today, I learned about and need to take notes on:

-- The column space of a matrix
+- The column space of a matrix ✅
-- Free variables
+- Free variables ✅
-- The null space and the column space basis
+- The null space and the column space basis ✅
-- I also need to write notes on matrix-vector multiplication because I feel like I might have mixed it up in my mind
+- I also need to write notes on matrix-vector multiplication because I feel like I might have mixed it up in my mind ❌

 *Time: 10:50 PM*

 Learned more about the column space of a matrix.
-I might also need to take notes on how to find the formula for the column space using the example shown in [this video](https://www.khanacademy.org/math/linear-algebra/vectors-and-spaces/null-column-space/v/visualizing-a-column-space-as-a-plane-in-r3).
+I might also need to take notes on how to find the formula for the column space using the example shown in [this video](https://www.khanacademy.org/math/linear-algebra/vectors-and-spaces/null-column-space/v/visualizing-a-column-space-as-a-plane-in-r3). ❌

 *Time: 11:20 PM*

 Need to take additional notes on the **pivot columns of a matrix forming a basis for the column space.
-Also remember to mention free variables (non-pivot columns)**.
-I also need to revisit and take a few notes on **nullity**, as the notes I took yesterday are not giving me a clear understanding.
+Also remember to mention free variables (non-pivot columns)** ✅.
+I also need to revisit and take a few notes on **nullity** ✅, as the notes I took yesterday are not giving me a clear understanding.

 Tomorrow, I have a lot to do, but I would try to find time for math as I'd love to finish Unit 1 on Linear Algebra, which seems quite lengthy.
 I still have three more topics to cover.
 After that, I'll take all the notes and start Unit 2.